chijiaodaxie/learngit/readme.txt

-Git is a distribution version control system
-Git is free software
+Git is a distribution version control system debug on master Git is free software

 can you been seen in the box!